Laughing Whitefish: Plot summary

 Shy young lawyer William Poe (Willy) opens a law practice in Marquette, Michigan in 1873.
 His first client is Charlotte Kawbawgam, a Chippewa also known as Laughing Whitefish who is the youthful orphaned daughter of a traditional polygamous Chippewa marriage.
 In 1846, her father Marji led prospectors to the location of rich iron ore deposits.
-In exchange he was granted a minorty interest in the mining company they founded.
+In exchange he was granted a minority interest in the mining company they founded.
 He never claimed his share because for years the company struggled.
 Eventually new owners made the mine profitable and when Marji tried to claim his share they refused to recognize his claim even though he still had the contract.
 Marji took a job working in the mine and was killed in a mining accident.

 Charlotte decides to sue the mining company for breach of contract.
 The company's attorney is a legend in legal circles.
 His two-fold defense is, first, that too many years have passed to be able to honor the contract without hardship and, second, that Charlotte can't legally be recognized as Marji's heir because she's the child of a polygamous marriage.
 As a gesture of goodwill he offers his legal library, the only one in the area, to Poe for use in preparing his prosecution.
 The judge eventually dismisses the case because state courts cannot recognize the rights of children of polygamous marriages.
 Before that, however, Poe learns that the legendary attorney recommended that the company settle the case, then withdrew once the trial was dismissed.
 Searching the law library he learns that federal courts also have no jurisdiction over the internal domestic affairs of native American tribes.
 He appeals the dismissal and the Michigan Supreme Court rules in Laughing Whitefish's favor.